KirtN/TasteBuds1/README.md

 Username: `TestUser`
 Password: `password`

-Feel free to create your own account, however please note that the pantry feature does not yet allow users to add items.
-This limits the functionality for new users.
+Feel free to create your own account and test it out as well!
+However, you will have to add your own pantry ingredients.

 ## Deployment to Android